By clicking to read something with a title like ‘How Google Analytics Can Help Recruiters’, you’re probably in one of two categories:

 Measuring Your Marketing

-There are a vast amount of ways to market your roles to potential candidates and even more job boards who want you to pay for the privilege of posting your job on their site.
+There are a vast amount of ways to market your roles to potential candidates and even more job boards that want you to pay for the privilege of posting your job on their site.

 But what are the most effective methods for your business?